Mambouna/pgturbo/doc/introduction.rst

 Drawing a background
 --------------------

 Next, let's add a :func:`draw` function and set window dimensions.
-Pygame Zero will call this function whenever it needs to paint the screen.
+Pygame Turbo will call this function whenever it needs to paint the screen.

 In ``intro.py``, add the following::